tonybruce/Traffic-Verbs-Testing-and-T-Shirts/PITCHME.md

 ---

+**100 Continue**
+The initial part of a request has been received and has not yet been rejected by the server.
+The server intends to send a final response after the request has been fully received and acted upon.

+---
 **200 OK**
 Standard response for successful HTTP requests.
-The actual response will depend on the request method used. n a GET request, the response will contain an entity corresponding to the requested resource.
+The actual response will depend on the request method used.
+In a GET request, the response will contain an entity corresponding to the requested resource.
 In a POST request, the response will contain an entity describing or containing the result of the action.

+---
+**302 Found**
+The target resource resides temporarily under a different URI.
+Since the redirection might be altered on occasion, the client ought to continue to use the effective request URI for future requests.